Time Investment Increased by 500%: A Historical Analysis

 Date:

-For her efforts, Sigurgeirsdóttir’s company, Góðir domíssylshättir ehf., received a total of ISK 22,454,850.
-In correspondence with Morgunblaðin, it was clarified that she managed this significant workload alongside her responsibilities at the University of Iceland.
+Her company, Góðir domíssylshättir ehf., was paid ISK 22,454,850 for the work.
+In communications with Morgunblaðin, it was confirmed that Sigurgeirsdóttir carried this workload alongside her position at the University of Iceland.

-For a more in-depth look into this unfolding story, turn to page 14 of today’s Morgunblaðin or explore the details in the Mogga app.
+For the full story, see page 14 of today’s Morgunblaðin or open the Mogga app.

 Share post: